San Soo

 Kung Fu San Soo (功夫散手) is a Chinese-American martial art.
 It is based on techniques from all over China, both Northern and Southern Chinese martial arts systems.
-[Concentrated version of Choy Li Fut kung fu using most effective techniques.]

 Etymology

 The specific or proper name of this art is Tsoi Li Ho Fut Hung (蔡李何佛雄) and/or 5 Family Fist (五家拳).
-The name "Kung Fu San Soo" itself was chosen by Woo to simplify the pronunciation and meaning for American students, rather than using the complete names of the 5 families.
+The name "Kung Fu San Soo" itself was chosen by the style’s creator, Jimmy H. Woo, to simplify the pronunciation and meaning for American students, rather than using the complete names of the 5 families.

-San Soo is a distinct fighting style from the similarly named Chinese martial art Sanda (also called Sanshou).
-Although they share the same name in Chinese (散手 - meaning 'free hand'), context is used to differentiate between the two.
+San Soo (散手) can mean both "unbounded hand" or "free hand".
+It bears a similar name with Chinese martial art Sanda (also called Sanshou), which is a different style from San Soo.

 History

-Kung Fu San Soo has its origins from the 5 Family Fist (五家拳), commonly practiced in the Taishan region of the Guangdong province.
+Kung Fu San Soo has heritage to the martial arts devised by the monks of the Kwan Yin Temple.
+These techniques were developed by the monks to defend themselves from the bandits while on pilgrimage.
+The style began truly forming itself from the 5 Family Fist (五家拳), commonly practiced in the Taishan region of the Guangdong province.

 In China, many centuries ago, there were three original families that contributed information from their systems in order to create this art.
 They built a monastery and developed a combined defense system.
 These families are Tsoi, Li, and Ho.
 Fut was the philosophical or religious base and originally made reference to Buddha.
 The Hung family was added later in order to increase power, physical conditioning and dynamics.

-The Japanese killed numerous martial artists pre-World War II, and during the war.
-Many fighters that were unfortunate enough to live in an area that the Japanese were occupying were killed because they were seen as a threat, and a possible leader for organizing resistance movements.

-Then after the Cultural Revolution and the Communists took over, history repeated itself.
-The Communists killed anyone who they perceived as a threat.
-Teachers, doctors, scientists, and Kung-Fu practitioners.
-Again, anyone who might organize a resistance movement.

-During the 1960s, in an effort to revive the Kung-Fu martial arts in China, the government looked to any and all remaining Kung-Fu practitioners in Mainland China.
-They took what was useful, as well as any techniques from foreign martial arts they thought were useful, and made the Chinese Red Army San Shou (散手).
-This was only taught to the Army, and to the Police Forces.
+Style founder Jimmy Woo had learned the techniques, that he would use to create San Soo, from his great-uncle, Chin Sue-Hung.
+Jimmy Woo, who learnt the style and illegally emigrated to United States in 1937, would establish his first San Soo school in 1962, at Chinatown, Los Angeles, California.